mystical-prog/noteFi-contracts/README.md

 forge test --fork-url $RPC
 ```

+## Contribute

+We're always looking for passionate developers to join our community and contribute to **noteFi**.
+Check out our [contributing guide](./contributing.md) for more information on how to get started.

 ## Roles
 These are the 3 broad types of users that will be interacting with the smart contracts.
 - Writer: The user who wants to create/write a new option contract and has sufficient funds to do so.